WheatPole/Fractal-Engine/README.md

-# Fractal-Engine
+# Fractal-Engine 1.0
 A Fractal Engine I've made.
 This was really fun to work on.<br><br>
-Current version: 1.0<br>
-Uses GLFW 3.3.4, GLEW 2.1.0.<br><br>
+Uses GLFW 3.3.4, GLEW 2.1.0.<br>
-The controls are a bit sloppy at the moment, and will be fixed after the UI update.<br>
+The controls are VERY sloppy.<br>